melchisedech333/melchisedech333.github.io/README.md

 <p>

-  Meu <i>website</i> é dividido em algumas áreas gerais, sendo elas principalmente as minhas áreas de interesse de estudo.
-  Nele você encontrará meu Curriculum Vitae, coisas técnicas, divertidas, códigos, piadas, poemas, orações, coisas sobre Deus, experimentos científicos legais e muito mais xD

-  <b>Essas são as áreas dele:</b>
+  Currently the texts are written in Brazilian Portuguese, but in the future I will also write them in English.

+  My <i>website</i> is divided into a few general areas, these being mainly my areas of study interest.
+  In it you will find my Curriculum Vitae, technical stuff, fun stuff, codes, jokes, poems, prayers, stuff about God, cool science experiments and much more xD

+  <b>Areas:</b>

-  - :man: Há o meu <b>Portfólio</b>, caso você queira ver meu Currículum Vitae.
+  - :man: <b>Portfólio</b>, To access my Curriculum Vitae.

-  - :computer: Há a área <b>Cyber</b>, onde encontram-se meus projetos de software, códigos e brincadeirinhas do tipo.
+  - :computer: <b>Cyber</b>, where are my software projects, codes and little jokes like that.

-  - :older_man: Há a área <b>Deus</b>, onde posto coisas sobre meu Senhor Jesus Cristo s2
+  - :older_man: <b>Deus</b>, where I post things about my Lord Jesus Christ s2

-  - :pencil2: Há a área <b>Poesia</b>, onde divago entre as palavras.
+  - :pencil2: <b>Poesia</b>, where I wander between the words.

-  - :microscope: Há a área <b>Ciência</b>, onde brinco com experimentos legais.
+  - :microscope: <b>Ciência</b>, where I play with cool experiments.

-  Acesse aqui: <a href="https://melchisedech333.github.io/" >melchisedech333.github.io</a>
+  Link: <a href="https://melchisedech333.github.io/" >melchisedech333.github.io</a>

 </p>